 At a time of great challenges in the Middle East and North Africa, the Network for Dialogue (N4D) warmly welcomes short proposals from citizens, civic leaders, and/or civic groups in the region who wish to work together to address a particular local or national challenge confronting their country.
 Like other regions of the world, Middle Eastern and North African countries face daunting challenges – from rising youth unemployment to widespread corruption, weak governance to resource scarcity and beyond.
 The war in Gaza has only compounded these challenges.
 As in other regions of the world, these sticky, wicked problems will not be solved by governments alone, but will also require the concerted help and engagement of citizens.

-The Network for Dialogue, a joint initiative of the Istituto Affari Internazionali (an Italian international relations institute) and PAX (a Dutch peacebuilding organization), seeks to identify creative ways to support such citizen-led efforts by offering quiet and secure spaces for dialogue.
+The Network for Dialogue, a joint initiative of the Istituto Affari Internazionali (an Italian international relations institute) and PAX (a Dutch peacebuilding organization), seeks to identify creative ways to support such citizen-led efforts by offering quiet and secure spaces for dialogue, whether inside or outside the country.
 The intent is to help provide small groups of civic leaders the opportunity to engage in critical reflection and ongoing discussion, as well as build trust and common understanding, on a societal challenge that they deem important.
 The expectation is that such dialogue will lead over time to a concrete strategy and plan for collaborative action.

 Examples of possible Citizen Challenge dialogues include, but by no means need be limited to, the following topics: